Grant-Ellington/Horiseon-refactor/README.md

 To run, repo using npm and run in browser of choosing.

 ## What was accomplished
-* Refactored HTML to be semantic HTML
+* Refactored HTML to be semantic HTML.
 * Refactored the HTML to have alt elements with all images.
 * Refactored the HTML to for header to fall in sequential order.
 * Refactored the HTML to provide secriptive title.
-* Refactored CSS to be non-duplicative
+* Refactored CSS to be non-duplicative.
-* Refactored CSS to work across multiple devices
+* Refactored CSS to work across multiple devices.
 * Refactored HTML so that all links work correctly in navigation bar to articles.